The "Truth" About Martin Luther King

-Analysis: This anonymously-written diatribe (sometimes erroneously attributed to radio commentator Paul Harvey) contains a mixture of facts and lies, the specifics of which I will address below.
+Analysis: This anonymous diatribe (sometimes erroneously attributed to radio commentator Paul Harvey) contains a mixture of facts and lies, the specifics of which I will address below.

 First, I must comment on the apparent aim of the text, which has circulated since January 2003 and versions of which appear on numerous websites, including some run by white supremacist groups.
 For all that it pretends to "set the record straight" on the life of civil rights leader Rev. Martin Luther King, Jr., who was assassinated by a gunman in Memphis, Tennessee on April 4, 1968, it rests its case on a litany of tired misrepresentations while completely ignoring the man's extraordinary achievements on behalf of freedom and equality in America.
 It's an assassination attempt on his character.

 To address the specific allegations:

 Claim #1: His name wasn't Martin Luther.
 It was Michael.

 Partly true.
-He was christened Michael King at birth on January 13, 1929, but when he was 5 years old his father, a Baptist minister, legally changed both his own name and his son's to Martin Luther King.
+He was christened Michael King at birth on January 13, 1929, but when he was 5 years old his father, a Baptist minister, changed both his own name and his son's to Martin Luther King.